 - 1. When laptop has booted up, double click "DATAFLOW" icon.
-Window should open with heading, "Labview for Windows".
+A window should open with the heading, "Labview for Windows".
 Click "OK". - 2.
 Setup for logging data has to be adjusted in the Labview software.
 This is done by scrolling down the page and making the following changes to the software settings: